 During 2017-18, we received one formal GIPA access application which was deemed to be invalid as it was seeking access to excluded information.
 We also received a request from another government agency for our consent to release information.
 This was not approved as it related to excluded information.
 Statistical information about access applications can be found in Appendix Twelve.

 Our annual report is a key part of our commitment to continuous disclosure and we voluntarily adopt full and open reporting on our performance.
 The report contains extensive comment on what our key stakeholders, parliament and our audit clients think of our services, and whether agencies have accepted and acted on our recommendations.

-In recognition of our high standard in annual reporting, in June 2017 we were awarded ‘Report of the Year’ by the Australasian Reporting Awards (ARA) for our 2015−16 Annual Report.
-We also received a Gold Award for the eighth consecutive year, and were a finalist for special awards in the ‘Online Reporting’ and ‘Workplace Health and Safety’ categories.
+In recognition of our high standard in annual reporting, in June 2018 we were awarded a Gold Award for the ninth consecutive year for our 2016–17 annual report, as well as special awards for ‘Online Reporting’ and ‘Governance’ categories.